 Our program begins promptly at 10.00am and finishes at 12.30pm.
-We highly recommend you arrive by 9.50am so that students can use toilet facilities (located adjacent to the Urrbrae House gardens at the rear of the house) before the program starts.
-Having to take many individual students to the toilets during the program can be disruptive to their learning experience and interrupt the flow of activities during the morning.
+If your class has to travel some distance to reach Urrbrae House, we recommend you arrive by 9.50am so that students can use toilet facilities (located adjacent to the Urrbrae House gardens at the rear of the house) if needed before the program starts.